-A full marathon and half marathon pace chart in km is a useful tool especially if you are training for a certain goal time.
+A half marathon pace chart in km is a useful tool especially if you are training for a certain goal time.

 They help to show you the average pace you will need to sustain over the course of the half marathon if you want to desired half marathon time.